• Skip to primary navigation

 1. Place peanut butter, pumpkin puree, eggs, and oat flour in a mixing bowl.

-1. Press the dough into silicone candy molds.
+3. Press the dough into silicone molds.
 Place the molds on a baking sheet.

-a stack of homemade peanut butter pumpkin dog treats.
+A stack of peanut butter pumpkin dog treats and one in front of it.

 Popular Homemade Dog Treat Recipes